 Lost Service Time (LST)

-The personalized listing of your Bad Time/LST reflects calendar hours.
+The personalized listing of your LST reflects calendar hours.
 There is an important difference between calendar hours and work hours.
-Please review the following information carefully so that you understand how and why we reflect your Bad Time/LST in calendar hours.

-For every pay period worked (see below for Fire Department platoon duty exception), you receive 14 calendar days of service credit.
-So, to convert work days to calendar days, we multiply work days by 1.4.
+For every pay period worked (see below for Fire Department platoon duty exception), you receive 14 calendar days of service credit or 0.038356 years of service.

-Storing Bad Time/LST in calendar hours simplifies the years of service calculation, as we divide the number of calendar hours by 8 to arrive at the number of calendar days of Bad Time/LST you have.
-We then deduct the calendar days of Bad Time/LST from your years of service to arrive at your correct years of service.
+We “store” LST in calendar hours to simplify the years of service calculation.
+We take LST work hours and multiply it by 1.4 to arrive at the number of calendar hours.
+Then, we divide the number of calendar hours by 8 to arrive at the number of calendar days of LST you have.
+We then deduct the calendar days of LST from your years of service to arrive at your correct years of service.
 In cases where our records differ, we use the records of the employing department.